mackerelio/documents/content/docs/entry/plugins/mackerel-plugin-jvm.md

 [:contents]

+<h2 id="specification">Specification</h2>

+Run the following jstat command on the application lvmid specified by `--javaname` or the process ID of the file specified by `--pidfile` and post the output as a metric.
+The string after the last dot (.) in the metric name corresponds to the name of each piece of information that can be retrieved with the jstat command.

+- jstat -gc
+- jstat -gccapacity
+- jstat -gcnew
+- jstat -gcold

 <h2 id="metrics">Monitorable metrics</h2>

 The `XXX` in each graph name is set to the application name specified by the `--javaname` option.